yatesco/seafile-docs/develop/web_api_v2.1.md

 * 400 Wrong path
 * 403 Can not access repo
-* 404 Parent dir not found
+* 404 Folder not found
 * 500 Internal error

 ## <a id="directory"></a>Directory